5 Steps to Buying a Swimming Pool in France

 Essential Reading

 When summer rolls around, many French homeowners’ thoughts turn to the pros and cons of installing a swimming pool and you’re not alone.
-The Fédération des Professionnels de la Piscine et du Spa 2018 reported that France now has a higher number of swimming pools (one pool per 27 people) than many European countries, including Spain.
+The Fédération des Professionnels de la Piscine et du Spa claims that France now has approximately one pool per 20 people.
 But what do you need to know about buying a swimming pool in France?
 Here are the five most important steps.

 1. Planning Permission For Your Swimming Pool in France

 Permission is required from your local mairie (mayor’s office) to install a swimming pool and you should apply at least one month, preferably more, before the scheduled delivery.
-There are a set of standard forms to fill in, running to about 12-15 pages.
+The type of permission you need depends on the size of your pool: pools under 10m² generally require no declaration, pools between 10m² and 100m² require a déclaration préalable de travaux (prior works declaration), and pools over 100m² require a full permis de construire (planning permission).
+There are a set of standard forms to fill in, running to about 12–15 pages.
 The forms comprise a typical CERFA document (an acronym for any official form for carrying out an administrative procedure in France).

 You can ask for assistance to fill out the paperwork, often through your pool company, for a fee of approximately 40 – 50 euros.
 Or, if you know a local building designer who is accustomed to dealing with the mairie, it may be worth employing him or her as your liaison person.
 If the mairie doesn’t reject your application within one month, it’s accepted that you can go ahead with the pool.

 Sometimes, there will be a series of additional questions that need answering before your application is approved.
 For example, does the pool take up less than 50 per cent of constructible area after you take out the size of your house and any other structures on the property?
 You may also be asked to ensure that the edge of your pool is at least five metres from any public road or footpath.
-These questions seem to vary from region to region and from mairie to mairie, but assuming that the land where you wish to install the pool is designated for building, it is unusual for permission to be denied if the correct procedures are followed.
+These requirements are governed by your local Plan Local d’Urbanisme (PLU) and can vary from one mairie to another, but assuming that the land where you wish to install the pool is designated for building, it is unusual for permission to be denied if the correct procedures are followed.

 2. Choosing Your Swimming Pool